butopea/vue-storefront-opencart-vsbridge/README.md

 * Get the [Vue Storefront OpenCart Indexer](https://github.com/butopea/vue-storefront-indexer) to import your data into ElasticSearch.

+*You need to whitelist your indexer's IP address in OpenCart at oc_url/admin/index.php?route=user/api*

 **Tests:**

 * Edit `tests/test.php` and add the credentials and settings